COVID-19 CULTURAL Resources

 > Capacity Interactive offers digital marketing recommendations.

-> A consortium of funders has created the Artist Relief Fund, a $10 million national emergency relief fund for artists and creative workers that will provide $5,000 no-strings-attached grants.
-It is intended for anyone who earns income from their creative or artistic practice and who has also been affected by COVID-19.
+> Artist Relief Fund is a $10 million national emergency relief fund for artists and creative workers that will provide $5,000 no-strings-attached grants.

 > The Opportunity Agenda is accepting applications for the Creative Change Emergency Assistance Stipends for Artists and Cultural Strategists, which will be distributed in $1,000 increments through July 31.